grdspcht/ggret/paper/paper.md

 - Acknowledgement of any financial support.
 -->
 ```

 # Summary

-The evolutionary relationships of biological entities are most often represented with phylogenetic trees.
-Phylogenetic trees consist of branches (or edges) representing direct lines of descents or genetic flow from ancestor to offspring (i.e. lineages), and nodes representing evolutionary "splits" through which a parental lineage gives rise to multiple child lineages.
+Evolutionary relationships of biological entities are most often modeled with phylogenetic trees.
+Phylogenetic trees consist of branches (or edges) representing direct lines of descent or genetic flow from ancestor to offspring (*i.e.* lineages), and nodes representing evolutionary "splits" through which a parental lineage gives rise to multiple child lineages.
 This vertical model of evolution has provided immense insights into the evolutionary history and processes underlying observed biological diversity.
-However, it fails to account for "horizontal" modes of evolution, whereby genetic material can be exchanged between contemporaneous organisms through a variety of mechanism across the tree of life [@perez2015recombination; @arnold2022horizontal; @keeling2024horizontal].
-In recent years, advances in sequencing technologies and computational methods have made it increasingly possible to integrate horizontal evolutionary events into reticulated phylogenetic trees (or phylogenetic networks; [@huson_application_2006]).
+However, it fails to account for "horizontal" modes of evolution, whereby genetic material can be exchanged between contemporaneous organisms through a variety of mechanisms across the tree of life [@perez2015recombination; @arnold2022horizontal; @keeling2024horizontal].
+In recent years, advances in sequencing technologies and computational methods have made it increasingly possible to integrate horizontal evolutionary events into reticulated phylogenetic trees (or phylogenetic networks; [@huson_application_2006; @chen_hybridnet_2010; @vaughan2017inferring; @muller2020bayesian; @muller2022bayesian]).
 While phylogenetic networks have the potential to provide more comprehensive and accurate evolutionary pictures for many biological groups, the development of specific tools is required for their manipulation and visualisation.
+Here, we present `ggret`, an R package building upon the popular `ggtree` package [@yu_ggtree_2017] for the manipulation and visualisation of tree-based phylogenetic networks.

 # Statement of need

-`ggret` is an R package for the visualisation of tree-based phylogenetic networks (i.e. phylogenetic trees with additional horizontal edges).
-The R language is commonly used for phylogenetic analysis and visualisation with packages such as `ape` and `ggtree` providing important functionalities for phylogenetic research [@yu_ggtree_2017; @paradis_ape_2019]. `ggret` builds up on these functionalities by extending `ggtree` with methods for handling tree-based phylogenetic networks while maintaining compatibility between the packages.
-Additionally, it enables the user to parse data formats for phylogenetic networks (extended Newick and NEXUS) and handle associated metadata via `treedata` objects.
+Command-line tools are needed for the efficient, reproducible manipulation and plotting of phylogenetic networks.
+The R language is commonly used for phylogenetic analysis and visualisation with packages such as `ape` and `ggtree` providing important functionalities for handling and visualizing classic phylogenetic trees [@yu_ggtree_2017; @paradis_ape_2019]. `ggret` extends `ggtree` with methods for manipulating and plotting tree-based phylogenetic networks, where horizontal transfers of genetic material are represented by reticulation edges connecting the branches of a backbone phylogenetic tree. `ggret` enables the parsing of phylogenetic networks in extended Newick and NEXUS formats such as those produced by the popular *BEAST2* software [@bouckaert2019beast].
+Importantly, it can handle associated metadata via `treedata` objects and maintains most `ggtree` annotation and visualisation methods.

 # Usage